zain-x/container/mdContainer/DataStructures/Stack & Queue/Min-Stack.md

 - Update the "Table of Contents" in the root README of your repository with a link to this challenge's README file.

 ## Problem Domain
-- Implement a `MinStack` class in C# that these operations bellow and retrieving the minimum element in constant time complexity.
+- Implement MinStack class in C# that uses these operations below and retrieves the minimum element in constant time complexity.

 ### Min Stack Implementation